 Where to Stay

 Reykjavik is an extremely expensive city, so it can be hard to find a place to rest your head for your one day in Reykjavik day trip that is both high quality and affordable.
-That’s why I loved the Brattagata Guesthouse.
-The owner was very friendly, the room was cozy, the curtains effectively blocked out the constant sunshine, and the breakfast, complete with skyr, was amazing.
+That’s why I suggest the Eric the Red Guesthouse.
+The owner is very friendly, the room is cozy, the curtains effectively block out the constant sunshine, and the location is perfect.

 One Day in Reykjavik Day Trip

 - A cell charger so that you’ll be able to keep taking photos all during your one day in Reykjavik day trip

 - The best international travel adapter because if you’re American like I am, or British like I am not, you’ll need one to be able to plug in electronics in Iceland during your one day in Reykjavik day trip

 - My book Get Lost, that I wrote myself with all my best travel tips.
 This book will show you exactly how solo travel can take your life from BLAH to amazing!

 - Want to learn how I saved enough money to travel 16 weeks a year?
 Check out my top secret How to Afford Travel digital system.

 - I always travel with travel insurance from World Nomads.
 You never know when something might go wrong, especially in this day and age.
 But with travel insurance, you’re protected even if you’re attacked by a giant troll during your one day in Reykjavik day trip